September 29, 2025

 California’s transition to clean transportation is gaining new momentum through renewed international collaboration.

-On September 17-18, UC Alianza MX and the Institute of Transportation Studies at UC Davis hosted the kickoff meeting of the re-established Binational Working Group on Zero-Emission Vehicles (ZEVs).
+On September 17-18, UC Alianza MX and the Mexican Ministry for Science, Humanities, Technology and Innovation (SECIHTI) with the Academic leadership of the Institute of Transportation Studies at UC Davis, hosted the kickoff meeting of the re-established Binational Working Group on Zero-Emission Vehicles (ZEVs).
 Held at the Casa de la Universidad de California in Mexico City, the event brought together researchers, government officials, and industry leaders from both sides of the border to discuss shared strategies for expanding electric and hydrogen transportation.

 Dr. Arun Raju, Associate Director of CE-CERT, was named co-chair of the Infrastructure Working Group, alongside Diana Avalos of the Asociación Mexicana de Impulso al Vehículo Eléctrico (AMIVE).
 The two-day gathering marked the start of new technical collaboration on charging and hydrogen fueling infrastructure, a critical area where both California and Mexico are seeing rapid growth but uneven implementation.
-The working group’s focus is on deployment strategies that address freight corridors, urban transit, and rural access, sectors that face very different infrastructure needs but share common planning challenges.
+The working group’s primary goal is to develop a joint research agenda to support the transition to zero-emission vehicles.
+Whether through new standards and regulations, public policy, or infrastructure deployment, the emphasis is on generating research that can inform and guide decision-making.
+The agenda will explore strategies across freight corridors, urban transit, and rural access—sectors with very different infrastructure needs but shared planning challenges.

 “There’s strong momentum on both sides of the border, but infrastructure planning is still a challenge,” Raju said.
 “There are a lot of moving parts, and no single group has all the answers.
 This working group gives us a space to connect, compare strategies, and figure out what’s actually going to work.”